aristath/bootstrap-admin/readme.txt

 If you want to learn more about bootstrap go ahead and take a look here: http://twitter.github.com/bootstrap

 This project was built by http://shoestrap.org
+You can contribute by helping out in github: https://github.com/aristath/bootstrap-admin

 This plugin includes: